MarkMT/guides/source/localizable/components/triggering-changes-with-actions.md

 {{/if}}
 ```

-Note that `yield` is placed inside the `"confirm-dialog"` element, so that when the component is used,
-the content contained in the block will only appear once the button is clicked.
+With this modification,

-_Third_, in `send-message`, we will use the component to wrap a text input element whose `value` is `confirmValue`.
+we can now use the component in `send-message` to wrap a text input element whose `value` attribute is set to `confirmValue`:
-When the user enters their message into the input element, that text will be available to the component as `confirmValue`.

 ```app/templates/components/send-message.hbs
 {{#button-with-confirmation